moritz-goeke/rag-sample-app/README.md

 - **Document Retrieval**: Retrieves relevant passages from internal documents using Azure AI Search.
 - **Contextual Answer Generation**: Combines user queries with retrieved content to generate precise answers.
 - **Scalable and Serverless**: Built on Azure's serverless infrastructure for scalability and cost-efficiency.
-- **Customizable Settings**: Allows fine-tuning of AI model parameters like temperature and top-p.
+- **Customizable Settings**: Allows fine-tuning of AI model parameters like temperature and top_p.

 ---